meincv/mysmartfarming12/index.md

 title: Home
 ---

-Welcome to the **Smart Farming Research Group** at [Hochschule Weihenstephan-Triesdorf](https://www.hswt.de/), Campus Weihenstephan (near Munich, Bavaria).
+Welcome to the **SmAIL Research Group** at [University of Applied Sciences Weihenstephan-Triesdorf (HSWT)](https://www.hswt.de/), Freising, Bavaria, Germany.
 Our interdisciplinary team investigates the frontiers of **Artificial Intelligence, robotics, and digital technologies** to address global challenges in agriculture.

 ## Our Mission